AdaCore/ada-spark-rfcs/features/rfc-oop-aggregates-and-assignments.rst

       C1 := Root (C2); -- (2) No mutation (C1 is still Root)
       C1 := C2;        -- (3) Mutating object

-In both of these cases, the Clone function doesn't have the ability to mutate the type.
+In all of these cases, the Clone function doesn't have the ability to mutate the type.
 There also needs to be a way to differentiate (2) and (3).
 In these cases, we need to (1) handle the target object pre mutation, (2) mutate it to the target and (3) copy source to target.